 - Remove spark plug and pour 1 teaspoon of 40:1, 2-cycle engine oil (air cooled) through the spark plug opening.
-Slowly pull the starter rope 8 to 10 times to distribute oil. - Replace spark plug with new one of recommended type and heat range. - · Clean air filter. - Check entire unit for loose screws, nuts, and bolts.
-Replace any damaged, broken, or worn parts. - At the beginning of the next season, use only fresh fuel having the proper gasoline to oil ratio.
+Slowly pull the starter rope 8 to 10 times to distribute oil. - Replace spark plug with new one of recommended type and heat range.
+Clean air filter - Clean air filter. - Check entire unit for loose screws, nuts, and bolts.
+Replace any damaged, broken, or worn parts. - At the beginning of the next season, use only fresh fuel having the proper gasoline to oil ratio. - OTHER - Do not store gasoline from one season to another. - Replace your gasoline can if it starts to rust.